 At another wall section, suspended panels of diaphanous fabric are rear illuminated by walls brightened with linear LED grazing elements.

-The building’s lobbies serve as welcome and engaging transition for both worker and visitor alike.
+The building’s lobbies serve as a welcome and engaging transition for both workers and visitors alike.